omernaeem/RFUAV/readme.md

                   duration_time=0.1,
                   fps=5,
                   )
+You can also use the following code to transform the rawdata into a spectromgram waterfull video. video can help you to better observe....

+    save_path = 'E:/Drone_dataset/RFUAV/darw_test/'
+    waterfull_video(datapack=datapack,
+                  save_path=save_path,
+                  fs=100e6,
+                  stft_point=1024,
+                  duration_time=0.1,
+                  fps=5,
+                  )

 ### 2.2 How to estimate the signal to noise ratio
 We provide a SNR estimation method for you to better analysis the binary raw frequency signal data Using the MATLAB toolbox. and we also provide the SNR adjustment method to noisy the raw frequency signal data and adjust it into the different SNR levels.